A tail of two squirrels...

 Where to spot a red squirrel

 Wildlife hides at The Lodge Visitor Centre and Kirroughtree Visitor Centre are a great place to watch other woodland wildlife as well as squirrels.
-Enjoy a walk through the ancient oakwoods of Ariundle and Ard Airigh on the Sunart peninsula, another popular home for red squirrels.
+Further north, you can watch red squirrels bustling amongst the trees at their feeding station at Glen Righ, near Corran Ferry.

 For those visiting the Cairngorms National Park, red squirrels live amongst the pine trees, and are often seen rummaging in the peanut boxes behind the visitor centre at Glenmore Forest Park.
 The spectacular Glen Affric is also a wonderful place to watch squirrels munching on Scots pine seeds.